peekbank/peekbank/README.md

 pip3 install -r requirements.txt
 ```

-You might also need to install various database utilities as some of the Python packages depend on them.
-If you need to install any of these system dependencies, this step should provide you with suitable error messages that point you towards the missing packages.
+Depending on your OS, you might also need to install various database utilities, as some of the Python packages depend on them.
+If you need to install any of these system dependencies, this step should provide you with suitable error messages pointing you toward the missing packages.

-### Usage in development
+Every time you start up your shell for the first time, you will need to enter the virtual environment again to run Peekbank commands:

 ```
 source peekbank-env/bin/activate